descriptions of buildings & property characteristics,

 "roll back" percentages vary each year.

-determined as of January First, one does not stand to pay taxes until eighteen
+determined as of January 1st, one does not start to pay taxes until eighteen

 months later.
 The "roll back" is the percentage of actual value that is